Create an Airwallex account today

 4. Security.
 The best payment specialists adhere to high international security standards, including PCI DSS, SOC 1, and SOC 2 compliance, as well as local regulatory requirements.

 5. Integrations with business software.
 Choose a payment provider that works with your existing accounting software or eCommerce platform.
-This streamlines manual processes, giving you greater operational efficiency.

 6. Local and regional customer support.
 Find out where the payment provider’s customer support team is based.
 You’ll want one based in the US so they have local market knowledge and regional support that can help if your payments get stuck between countries.

-How does a cross-border payment work?
+How does global payment processing work?

 When you initiate a payment, the service converts your currency into the recipient's currency using the current exchange rate.
 The funds are sent through financial institutions or payment networks, which can take several hours to several days, depending on the service and the countries involved.
 Along the way, the payment service and any intermediary banks may deduct fees.
 Finally, the payment arrives in the local currency, which the recipient can access through their bank account.